MiltonHeYan/MiltonHeYan.github.io/_pages/about.md

   - /about.html
 ---

-I am currently running my startup company Meep.
+I am running my startup Meep.
 You can learn more about my companies, academic publications, awards, and media coverage through this website.

 Publications
 ======